andreshg112/php-challenge-bot/README.md

 Go to the [localhost:80](http://localhost) and click on the mail icon in the inferior right corner of the screen.

-# Chatbot commans
+# Chatbot commands

 1.  `convert X USD to COP` to convert X United States Dollars to Colombian Pesos.
 You can use any currency code listed [here](https://www.amdoren.com/currency-list).

 2.  `signup` to register your information.
-I suggest you use a Gmail account and check Spam if needed.
+I suggest you use a Gmail based account and check Spam if needed.
 Outlook is not receiving the password email.

 3.  `login` to enter and start registering transactions.